Communication lower bounds for nested bilinear algorithms via rank expansion of Kronecker products: Notation, Definitions, and Preliminaries

-\end{restatable}} We relaxed the expansion bound from~\cite{solomonik2015contracting,solomonik2017communication} to be from $\mathbb{N}^3 \mapsto \mathbb{R}$ instead of $\mathbb{N}^3 \mapsto \mathbb{N}$, which can be done without loss of generality by rounding up non-integer values. \edits{The expansion bound quantifies the largest subset of the bilinear algorithm we can complete when given a limited set of data.
-It is closely related to the \textit{edge expansion} of a graph $G$, a function previously used to derive communication lower bounds via the graph expansion framework~\cite{ballard2013graph,jia1981complexity,bilardi2019complexity}.
+\end{restatable}} We relaxed the expansion bound from~\cite{solomonik2015contracting,solomonik2017communication} to be from $\mathbb{N}^3 \mapsto \mathbb{R}$ instead of $\mathbb{N}^3 \mapsto \mathbb{N}$, which can be done without loss of generality by rounding down non-integer values.
+The expansion \editstwo{function quantifies the largest subset of the bilinear algorithm we can complete when given a limited set of data, whereas the expansion bound is an easier-to-compute upper bound on the expansion function}.
+These functions are closely related to the \textit{edge expansion} of a graph $G$, a function previously used to derive communication lower bounds via the graph expansion framework~\cite{ballard2013graph,jia1981complexity,bilardi2019complexity,bilardi1999processor}.
 The edge expansion helps to lower bound the number of edges leaving any sufficiently small subgraph of $G$ relative to the number of vertices in the subgraph.
-Similarly, the expansion bound helps to lower bound the rank of any subset of a bilinear algorithm relative to the size of the subset.}
+Similarly, the expansion bound helps to lower bound the rank of any subset of a bilinear algorithm relative to the size of the subset.

 \edits{Equipped with this quantity,~\cite{solomonik2017communication} develops communication lower bounds in both the sequential and parallel setting.
 We start with the sequential setting. \begin{restatable}[Theorem 5.3~\cite{solomonik2017communication}]{proposition}{vlbrest} Given a bilinear algorithm $(\B{A},\B{B},\B{C})$ (where $\B{A} \in \mathbb{C}^{m_A \times R}$, $\B{B} \in \mathbb{C}^{m_B \times R}$, and $\B{C} \in \mathbb{R}^{m_C \times R}$), a corresponding expansion bound function $\mathcal{E}$, and a sequential model with fast memory of size $M$, then any procedure for computing the bilinear algorithm must communicate at least